girder/girder_worker/README.md

 install.packages("ape")
 ```

 Some things depend on VTK Python bindings.
-Cardoon uses some features from
+Romanesco uses some features from
 cutting-edge VTK,
 so you'll likely need to build it from scratch (takes ~30 minutes).
 First get [CMake](http://www.cmake.org/), then do the following: